 PRINCIPLE 2 – STRUCTURE THE BOARD TO ADD VALUE

-- Ribson Gabonowe (Independent Non-Executive Director)
+- Ribson Gabonowe (Independent Non-Executive Director);

-Discovery Metals considers that its Board holds a diverse mix of skills appropriate for its size, type and activity at this point in the Company's development.
+Discovery Metals considers that its Board holds a diverse mix of skills appropriate for its size, type and activity at this point in the Company’s development.
+These are set out on the Company’s website and also in the Directors’ Report.
+The Company intends to undertake an externally facilitated structured review in FY15.

 Conflict of interest